yakhyo/darknet-pytorch/README.md

 Weights of `DarkNet53` (105th epoch) and `DarkNet19` (50th epoch) are available
 on [here](https://www.dropbox.com/sh/90it0q8tsclbpia/AAA0xcObKyndZ-r_Ia9vN1Xra?dl=0).
-I am training the CSPDarkNet53 currently(the results shown above are the 65th epoch).
+Now I am training the CSPDarkNet53 (the accuracy in the table is 76th epoch's result).

 *Trained on ImageNet